Andrew Pederson, MFA

 His main area of research encompasses creative writing.
 Previously, Professor Pederson chaired the English department at Walther Lutheran High School in Melrose Park, Ill.
 He has been a member of Concordia’s faculty since 2009.

-- BA, Lutheran Secondary Education/Theatre, Concordia University River Forest; River Forest, Ill.
+- B.A., Lutheran Secondary Education/Theatre, Concordia University Chicago; River Forest, IL

 Academic and Professional Highlights